-Well, it’s more like the five “guidelines” but “rules” sounds so much more definitive and generally more awesome doesn’t it.
-If I were to say “the five guidelines of trailer music” it would sound more like a HR manual then a gripping podcast episode.
+Well, instead of rules, it’s more like the five “guidelines” but “rules” sounds much more definitive and generally more awesome, doesn’t it?
+More attention grabbing anyway!
+If I were to say “the five guidelines of trailer music” it would sound more like a HR manual than a gripping blog post.

 That aside.
-These five rules appear this early on in my show because you will find that I talk about them quite a lot.
-Or at least they are incredibly relevant to the way I work and the way I encourage other people to work.
+These five rules are incredibly relevant to the way I work, and the way I encourage other people to work.

-These are essential to all trailer composers, in fact all creative people in general.
-So I would (obviously) suggest you give these a listen.
+These five guidelines are essential to all trailer composers, in fact all creative people in general.
+So I would (obviously) suggest you give them a read.

-Hey guys, in today’s episode of the trailer music composers podcast I’m going to be talking about the five rules of trailer music.
-Now obviously, if I say these are the definitive rules of trailer music I’m going to get a few trailer music composers approaching me like er, Ricahrd, there is no rule book for trailer music.
-And your right, there is no rule book.
-So I’m going to put a caveat here and be like ok guys, calm down, I’m not calling these definitive rules, these are guidelines to be the best you can be at writing trailer music.
-So yes they’re rules.
+Now obviously, if I say these are the definitive rules of trailer music I’m going to get a few trailer music composers approaching me like er, Richard, there is no rule book for trailer music.
+And you’re right, there is no rule book.
+So I’m going to put a caveat here and say, hold on, I’m not calling these definitive rules, these are guidelines to be the best you can be at writing trailer music.

-Now they’re in no particular order just in case you’re wondering, so rule number one, the first one is to mimic the acts of a film when you’re writing music for a film trailer, now I appreciate this, that some types of music does not go with some parts of the trailer because some parts of music does not fit act one, you know.
+so rule number one, the first one is – to mimic the acts of a film when you’re writing music for a film trailer, now I appreciate that some types of music do not go with some parts of the trailer because some parts of music do not fit act one, you know.
 Speed core metal doesn’t fit the act one feel.
-So I appreciate that, that’s why when you are writing your speed core metal trailer cue, you need to be aware that within that speed core metal track there may be scope for you to mimic the three acts of a tailor cue.
+So I appreciate that, that’s why when you are writing your speed core metal trailer cue, you need to be aware that within that speed core metal track there may be scope for you to mimic the three acts of a trailer cue.

 So you need to make sure that your track mimics those acts.
 So say for instance I was writing a purely drum orientated track for trailers, which I have done and I do.
-I don’t just write like a track, a drum track that’s just a massive fat beat with loads of variations of fills that last for two minutes.
+I don’t just write a track, a drum track that’s just a massive fat beat with loads of variations of fills that last for two minutes.
 I make sure that it has three distinct steps in it.
-An introduction where I introduce smaller things, there will be a whisper of sighs, so for instance I might just have a tap, tap, tap, a clap going on in the background, in the foreground sorry, but in the background there might be like a dooh.
-Just to give it a bit more scale, just to kind of hint at something bigger in their narrative because often those are the trailers that use that type of drum track, i.e like comedy action, you start off with two characters or one character, or you start off in the small, in the details of the story, you know introducing your character, when I say details.
+An introduction, where I introduce smaller things, there will be a whisper of sighs, so for instance I might just have a tap, tap, tap, a clap going on in the background, in the foreground sorry, but in the background there might be like a dooh sound, just to give it a bit more scale, just to kind of hint at something bigger in their narrative because often those are the trailers that use that type of drum track, i.e like comedy action.
+You start off with two characters or one character, or you start off in the small, in the details of the story, you know introducing your character, when I say details.
 Something small.
 So small instruments for that.

 And then when act two comes in, woosh, do ga do ga doof, bring in a drum beat, which is like hey the swagger started, the actual narrative of the almost kicked off, so your cue has really kicked off into act act two, and you build that and then you build that.
 And then in act three, you then develop your ideas in act two, and just give them a bit more weight, a bit more scale, a bit more size.
 That either means bringing in the boys, the big drums or bringing in some reverb that gives the cue a bit more space, or mixing it so that your instruments spread out.
 Whatever technique you have to bring a little bit more breadth to the track because that is act three is like ok this is in full swing.